velvetkevorkian/website-2021/posts/blog/three-flash-pieces.md

 interactive pieces using Flash, triggered by words chosen from the nine.
 My AS3 programming is not very advanced so I\'ve not been able to get as conceptual as I did with the Processing pieces, but so it goes.
-All three rely to varying degrees on the rather nice [Hype Framework][1]{: target="_blank"}, which simplifies some aspects of AS3 to let you get going a bit more easily.
+All three rely to varying degrees on the rather nice [Hype Framework][1], which simplifies some aspects of AS3 to let you get going a bit more easily.
 Click on the pictures to play with the pieces.

 **1: Loop**